00 — Overview

 Staff confidence supporting Disabled guests

-- → “I-statement” ticketing — a Broad-first that lets visitors self-identify needs without disclosing a diagnosis.
+- → Ticketing language that lets visitors self-identify needs without disclosure.

 - → 15+ access programs launched in year one — from tactile tours to ASL-led openings, each co-designed with Disabled creatives.